NOONAN MASSAGE THERAPY

-Massage can contribute to a person's lifestyle and improve health.
-Some of the benefits that can come from massage are to: promote tissue health because it brings blood to the area, reduce/control pain, improve flexibility and performance, ease anxiety and provide a sense of well-being.
-Massage can reduce mental stress by producing an alert yet relaxed mind.
+Massage therapy can contribute to a person's lifestyle and improve health.
+Some of the benefits that can come from massage therapy are to: promote tissue health because it brings blood to the area, reduce/control pain, improve flexibility and performance, ease anxiety and provide a sense of well-being.
+Massage therapy can reduce mental stress by producing an alert yet relaxed mind.
 You can also speed injury recovery, for example from whiplash or carpel tunnel syndrome, and even prevent injuries with Massage therapy.
 Adding massage therapy to a balanced holistic health plan gives you the power to recover, revive and rejuvenate your body.

 A typical hour-long CranioSacral Therapy session takes place in a quiet, private setting.
 You remain fully clothed as you relax on a comfortable, padded table.
 Your therapist begins by gently touching various parts of your body to monitor the rhythm of the fluid that is flowing around your central nervous system.
 CranioSacral Therapy releases tensions deep in the body to relieve pain and dysfunction and improve whole body health and performance.